montagestudio/firefly/README.md

 Run `npm stop`

-This will destroy the swarm.
+This will destroy the firefly stack.
 You can use this liberally, as unlike the old VM-based architecture, `npm start` completes very quickly.

 ### Refreshing the server